bordeaux-neurocampus/OS-Workshop-2025/index.md

 Welcome to the second edition of the Bordeaux Neurocampus Open Science Workshop, a 3-day workshop dedicated to promoting Open Science principles.

-This edition will take place from May 26th to October 28th, 2025.
+This edition will take place from May 26th to May 28th, 2025.

 ## Venue